 The Company has entered into a management agreement with FIDAC, which provides for an initial term through December 31, 2010 with automatic one-year extension options and subject to certain termination rights.
-The Company pays FIDAC a quarterly management fee equal to 1.75% per annum of the gross Stockholders' Equity (as defined in the management agreement) of the Company.
-FIDAC is also entitled to a quarterly incentive fee equal to 20% of the dollar amount by which Core Earnings (as defined in the management agreement) on a rolling four-quarter basis and before the incentive management fee, exceeds the product of (1) the weighted average of the issue price per share of all of our public offerings multiplied by the weighted average number of shares of common stock outstanding in such quarter and (2) 0.50% plus one-fourth of the average of the one month LIBOR rate for such quarter and the previous three quarters.
+The Company pays FIDAC a quarterly management fee equal to 1.50% per annum of the gross Stockholders' Equity (as defined in the management agreement) of the Company.
+FIDAC is also entitled to a quarterly incentive fee equal to 20% of the dollar amount by which Core Earnings (as defined in the management agreement) on a rolling four-quarter basis and before the incentive fee, exceeds the product of (1) the weighted average of the issue price per share of all of our public offerings multiplied by the weighted average number of shares of common stock outstanding in such quarter and (2) 0.50% plus one-fourth of the average of the one month LIBOR rate for such quarter and the previous three quarters.
 For the initial four quarters following the Company's initial public offering, Core Earnings and the LIBOR rate will be calculated on the basis of each of the previously completed quarters on an annualized basis.
 Core Earnings and LIBOR rate for the initial quarter will each be calculated from the settlement date of the offering on an annualized basis.
-At March 31, 2008 quarterly management fees in the amount of \$2.2 million were accrued and \$2.3 million was payable to FIDAC.
-At December 31, 2007 quarterly management fees in the amount of \$1.2 million were accrued and payable to FIDAC.
+The management agreement provides that FIDAC may at the election of the Company's board of directors receive all or a portion of its incentive fee, if any, in shares of common stock subject to certain ownership limitations.
+Management fees paid to FIDAC for the six months ended June 30, 2008 were \$4.5 million.
+Management fees paid to FIDAC at December 31, 2007 were \$1.2 million.

 The Company is obligated to reimburse FIDAC for its costs incurred under the management agreement.
 In addition, the management agreement permits FIDAC to require the Company to pay for its pro rata portion of rent, telephone, utilities, office furniture, equipment, machinery and other office, internal and overhead expenses of FIDAC incurred in the operation of the Company.
 These expenses are allocated between FIDAC and the Company based on the ratio of the Company's proportion of gross assets compared to all remaining gross assets managed by FIDAC as calculated at each quarter end.
 FIDAC and the Company will modify this allocation methodology, subject to the Company's board of directors' approval if the allocation becomes inequitable (i.e., if the Company becomes very highly leveraged compared to FIDAC's other funds and accounts).
-For the quarter ending March 31, 2008, FIDAC has waived its right to request reimbursement from the Company for these expenses.
+For the six months ended June 30, 2008, FIDAC has waived its right to request reimbursement from the Company for these expenses.
 The Company was required to reimburse FIDAC for all costs FIDAC paid on behalf of the Company incurred in connection with the formation, organization and initial public offering of the Company, which amounted to \$697,947.

-During the quarter ended March 31, 2008, the Company issued shares of restricted stock to FIDAC's employees, as discussed in Note 8.
+During the six months ended June 30, 2008, 73,600 shares of restricted stock issued by the Company to FIDAC's employees vested, as discussed in Note 10.

 In March 2008, the Company entered into a RMBS repurchase agreement and a receivables sales agreement with Annaly.
 These agreements contain customary representations, warranties and covenants.
-As of March 31, 2008, the Company did not have any outstanding obligations under either agreement.
+As of June 30, 2008, the Company was financing \$50.0 million under this repurchase agreement.
+As of September 30, 2008, the Company had approximately \$620.0 million outstanding under this agreement, which constitutes approximately 56% of its total financing.

-13. Commitments and Contingencies
+14. Commitments and Contingencies